denoiseR: A Package for Low Rank Matrix Estimation: Missing values

-Note that SURE criteria with FD were also discussed in \citet{Ramani08} and \citet{Gab14}.
-The former used it for a variety of estimators and appreciated the "black-box" aspect of the technique since no knowledge of the functional form of the estimators is required to compute it while the latter focused on the gradient of SURE FD criteria to optimize it with quasi-Newton algorithms.
+GSURE \eqref{eq:GSURE} can readily be extended to missing values to deal with unknown noise variance.
+SURE with finite differences was also discussed in \citet{Ramani08} and \citet{Gab14}.
+The former used it for a variety of estimators and appreciated the ``black-box" aspect of the technique since no knowledge of the functional form of the estimators is required to compute it, while the latter focused on the gradient of SURE criteria to optimize it with quasi-Newton algorithms.

-To assess the validity of our proposal, we need to show that \eqref{eq:sureatnna} is indeed an unbiased estimate of the risk of the estimator.
-To do so, we ran a small simulation for the soft-thresholding estimator ($\gamma=1$) with a known variance for the noise.
+To assess the validity of our proposal, we check that \eqref{eq:sureatnna} is an unbiased estimate of the risk on a simulation for $\gamma=1$ (i.e., the soft-thresholding estimator) and known noise variance $\sigma^2$.
 We consider a complete data generated according to \eqref{mod:gauss} with 50 rows, 30 colums, rank $k=5$ and SNR of 0.5.
 Then, for a given value of $\lambda$, we compute the \textit{complete} estimator $\hat \mu_{\lambda}$ \eqref{eq:soft}, its risk MSE$^{\mbox{comp}}$ = MSE $(\hat \mu_{\lambda}, \mu)$ and the estimator of the risk with SURE$^{\mbox{comp}}$ \eqref{eq:SURE}.
 Next, we create 20\% missing entries completely at random and impute the missing values with $\hat \mu_{\lambda}^{\mbox{miss}}$ using the \textit{iterative ATN algorithm} described in Section \ref{sec:isvd}.
 To estimate the corresponding risk, we use either SURE$^{\mbox{miss}}$ \eqref{eq:sureatnna} to take imputation into account (working only on the observed values) or SURE$^{\mbox{comp}}$ which treats the imputed data as if they were real observations.
-We repeat this procedure 100 times and represent the distribution of (MSE-SURE) in Figure \ref{fig:biais}.
-As expected, SURE is an unbiased estimate of the risk in the complete case (left), and we see that our risk estimate \eqref{eq:sureatnna} seems unbiased (middle), contrarily to SURE employed on the imputed data (right).
-Comparable results were obtained with other matrix sizes, as well as values for $\lambda$ and $\gamma$.
+We repeat this procedure one hundred times and represent the distribution of the difference between the true loss and SURE in Figure~\ref{fig:biais}.
+As expected, SURE is an unbiased estimate of the risk in the complete case (left), and we see that our risk estimate \eqref{eq:sureatnna} corrects well the biasedness of a simple SURE formula employed as if the imputed data were observations (right).
+Comparable results were obtained with other matrix sizes and values of $\lambda$ and $\gamma$.

+Despite the theoritical soundness of this approach, we should remark that it is computationaly heavy so that the computional advantage over cross-validation advocated in the complete case is no longer so clear.
+We investigate this point in the next section.